 The May 2019 Syracuse University graduates are prepared to carve out a lifetime of impact— but for some, the way forward may be unexpected, unclear or untraditional.
-Read about six graduates who are looking forward to continuing their paths of discovery through the next phase of life: post-Commencement.
+Read about five graduates who are looking forward to continuing their paths of discovery through the next phase of life: post-Commencement.

 Pivoting for the Future

 Kimberly Brown came to Syracuse wanting to report the news.
 A broadcast and digital journalism (BDJ) major in the Newhouse School and English and textual studies (ETS) major in the College of Arts and Sciences, she spent a transformative semester in the Syracuse University Los Angeles Semester program that exposed her to long-form, digital storytelling—her new career trajectory.

 “The BDJ program and what I’ve learned from my professors is so important and transferable,” Brown says.
 “I’ve learned how to talk to people, get a story, edit and write.
 I’m leveraging this training to tell longer, meaningful stories about people, particularly women.”